Coping and Caregiving for Someone With Chronic GVHD

 It is natural to want to protect those we love.
 Caregivers may not want to share their thoughts and feelings, if they think it will add burden to their loved one during their illness.
 Although honesty can be difficult at first, it will create an open environment for communication.
 This means that all efforts can then go into being emotionally connected with each other during a difficult time.

-It is hard to hide thoughts and feelings, especially from those closest to you.
-Not sharing your thoughts and feelings will only add to their concerns.
+It is hard to hide thoughts and feelings, especially from close friends and relatives.
+Not sharing thoughts and feelings will only add to their concerns.
 It may also increase their fear and sense of being alone.
-Being deeply honest with your loved one about your innermost concerns demonstrates your courage and commitment.
-It also gives them the opportunity to talk with you in a way that may not be possible to do with anyone else.
+Being deeply honest with loved ones about all innermost concerns demonstrates courage and commitment.
+It also gives loved ones the opportunity to talk with the patient in a way that may not be possible to do with anyone else.

 • Be brave.
-It takes courage to be honest with others, especially those whom you love.
+It takes courage to be honest with others, especially loved ones.

 • Be present.
-Staying physically and emotionally present is the best thing you can do for your loved one.
+Staying physically and emotionally present is the best thing that can be done for loved ones.

-• Don’t try to hide your feelings.
-Pulling away is probably the worst thing you can do to yourself and the person you love.
+• Don’t try to hide these feelings.
+Pulling away can be damaging.

-• Plan some dedicated time to talk about your concerns.
+• Plan some dedicated time to talk about any concerns.

 • Seek help.
 Find support from a professional.